Herwig9820/Justina_interpreter/README.md

   * setting up a TCP/IP server for use as an additional Justina IO channel
   * using Justina system callbacks to maintain the TCP/IP connection, blink a heartbeat LED and set status LEDs to indicate the TCP/IP connection state
   * using Justina user c++ functions to control the TCP/IP connection from within Justina
-  * Justina_TCPIP_multi:same as Justina_TCPIP, but for multiple concurrent TCP/IP clients and with managed client sessions
+  * Justina_TCPIP_multi: same as Justina_TCPIP, but for multiple concurrent TCP/IP clients and with managed client sessions

 # Justina language examples
 A few Justina language example files are provided in the repository folder 'extras/Justina_language_examples'.
 These text files obey the 8.3 file format, to make them compatible with the Arduino SD card file system.
 Also, they all have the '.jus' extension: opening these files in Notepad++ will automatically invoke Justina language highlighting (if the Justina language extension is installed).

 ![image](https://github.com/Herwig9820/Justina_interpreter/assets/74488682/f8e80375-9b27-4d3e-8fe0-ad082e6a198b)

 The example files are:
 * start.jus: can be used as startup program (if your Arduino is equipped with an SD card board).
 It sets things like the angle mode, number formatting etc.